 Ages 8-up.
 The Competitive Level is designed for the more serious athlete.
 Athletes will learn and compete in individual/duet and team events.
 Solo, Medley, Solo Dance, Duet, 2Baton, 3Baton, and Team events.
 After receiving the Silver Pin athletes will learn and compete in Compulsories.
 Recommend that competitive athletes take a minimum of 3 or more hour class per week and must attend local, provincial competitions.
 National and International competitions will be decided by the coaches if the athlete is ready for this level.

 Skills Development Program Badge Class

-Compulsories consist of 13 compulsory elements in Level "C" and 15 compulsory elements in levels "B" and "A" for competitive athletes only.
+Compulsories consists of 13 compulsory elements in Level "C" and 15 compulsory elements in levels "B" and "A" for competitive athletes only.
 Athletes will learn all 15 elements in order to advance to Freestyle once they have attained the minimal score to advance to the next level.

-All Star Teams and Groups
+All-Star Teams and Groups

-We do our best to group similar skilled athletes for our teams.
+We do our best to group similarly skilled athletes for our teams.
 We also try to group similar ages together.
 From time to time some athlete's skills will be higher than the average skill level of the group, however, lower than the next team above them.
-Athletes should consider participating in teams for fun, leadership, participation, friendship and unity.
+Athletes should consider participating in teams for fun, leadership, participation, friendship, and unity.
 All competitive athletes are invited to tryouts at the beginning of the season (September only) each year.